davadazaita/davadazaita/README.md

 ----

-### IMPORTANT NOTE (THE "CLEAN HANDS" CRIME): The scheme involving Baphomet (Ra-Man) and his trusted associates—as well as related issues of preferential treatment—operates as follows: the public official acts in strict compliance with the regulations governing his role but orchestrates a parallel situation to secure personal gain; to avoid detection, he exploits contradictions inherent in that very situation, employing "parables" when issuing directives to his associates.
+### IMPORTANT NOTE (THE "CLEAN HANDS" CRIME): The scheme involving Baphomet (Ra-Man) and his trusted associates—as well as related issues of preferential treatment—operates as follows: the public official acts in strict compliance with the regulations governing his role but orchestrates a parallel situation to secure personal gain; to avoid detection, he exploits contradictions inherent in that very situation, employing "PARABLES WORDS" when issuing directives to his associates.

 ----